-NASA procedural requirements provide five guiding requirements that influence the definition, design, development and implementation of an RPS application:
+9. NASA procedural requirements15 provide five guiding requirements that influence the definition, design, development and implementation of an RPS application:

-- "Basic designs of vehicles, spacecraft, and systems utilizing radioactive materials provide protection to the public, the environment, and users such that radiation risk resulting from exposures to radioactive sources are as low as reasonably achievable" (Ref.
-3, Section 6.2.2.b.); - Nuclear safety considerations are incorporated from the initial design stages throughout all project stages to ensure that overall mission radiological risk is acceptable (Ref.
-3, Section 6.2.2.c.); - All space flight equipment (including medical and other experimental devices) that contain or use radioactive materials are identified and analyzed for radiological risk (Ref.
-3, Section 6.2.2.d.); - Site-specific ground operations and radiological contingency plans are developed commensurate with the risk represented by the planned launch of nuclear materials (Ref.
-3, Section 6.2.2.e.); and - Radiological contingency planning includes provisions for emergency response and support for source recovery efforts (Ref.
-3, Section 6.2.2.f.).
+(a) "Basic designs of vehicles, spacecraft, and systems utilizing radioactive materials provide protection to the public, the environment and users, such that radiation risk resulting from exposures to radioactive sources are as low as reasonably achievable" (sect.
+6.2.2.b);

+(b) Nuclear safety considerations are incorporated from the initial design stages throughout all project stages to ensure that overall mission radiological risk is acceptable (sect.
+6.2.2.c);

+(c) All space flight equipment (including medical and other experimental devices) that contain or use radioactive materials are identified and analyzed for radiological risk (sect.
+6.2.2.d);

+(d) Site-specific ground operations and radiological contingency plans are developed commensurate with the risk represented by the planned launch of nuclear materials (sect.
+6.2.2.e);

+(e) Radiological contingency planning includes provisions for emergency response and support for source recovery efforts (sect.
+6.2.2.f).

-The first requirement establishes the risk to human health and the Earth's biosphere as the primary nuclear safety consideration in designing a mission and its spacecraft, launch vehicle and supporting elements.
-This requirement coincides directly with the UN/IAEA Safety Framework "Safety Objective".
-The second requirement ensures that nuclear safety considerations encompass all phases of a mission, from the earliest conceptual design phases all the way through to the end-of-mission.
-The third requirement extends the application of the first two requirements to encompass more than just RPSs (including radioisotope heater units), but any element of the mission that involves radioactive material.
-The fourth and fifth requirements align with the requirements placed on NASA by the National Response Framework (Ref.
-2).
+10. The first requirement establishes the risk to human health and the Earth's biosphere as the primary nuclear safety consideration in designing a mission and its spacecraft, launch vehicle and supporting elements.
+This requirement coincides directly with the United Nations/IAEA Safety Framework "Safety objective".16 The second requirement ensures that nuclear safety considerations encompass all phases of a mission, from the earliest conceptual design phases all the way through to the end-of-mission.
+The third requirement extends the application of the first two requirements to encompass more than just RPSs (including radioisotope heater units), but any element of the mission that involves radioactive material.17 The fourth and fifth requirements align with the requirements placed on NASA by the National Response Framework.